freckle/guides/shell-style.md

    [shellcheck]: https://www.shellcheck.net/

    Add explicit annotations as needed.
-When adding new scripts confirm, that our CI machinery is configured to run on your files.
+When adding new scripts, confirm that our CI machinery is configured to run on your files.

 1. All scripts end in a `.sh` extension